MSD’s postdoc program has definitely set me up for my future career goals.”

 For many, it's a postdoctoral appointment — called a "postdoc" — where they can pursue even more research, training or teaching, and gain insights into what a future career path in industry or academia would entail.
 At MSD, we hire postdocs to train within our Postdoctoral Research Fellow Program, which provides them the resources, reach and expertise of a large pharmaceutical company to help them excel in research and discovery.

-Noreen Rizvi, Ph.D. is one of about 60 postdocs at MSD; she started as part of the ALIS Group in vitro pharmacology after graduating from Northeastern in 2015 with a Ph.D. in engineering.
+Noreen Rizvi, Ph.D. started as part of the ALIS in vitro pharmacology group after graduating from Northeastern in 2015 with a Ph.D. in engineering.

 “I chose to do a postdoc in pharma because even if I'm working in very early-stage drug discovery, the ability to see tangible results that may one day make an impact, make a difference or lead to new applications was a driving factor for me.”